 The only real way to deal with thirdhand smoke is to completely eliminate smoking in these areas at all times of the day and night, as this is the only way that thirdhand smoke will cease to be an issue.
 Then, a thorough cleanup of the area to remove all traces of smoke particles and carcinogens should be performed.

-Adding an air purifier to the room is also great way to help strip the surfaces of these toxins, as well as keep the air continually clean for people to breathe.
-A dedicated smoke air purifier is also excellent at removing the odor left behind by smoke too.
+Adding an air purifier to the room is also a great way to help strip the surfaces of these toxins, as well as keep the air continually clean for people to breathe.
+A dedicated smoke air purifier like the ones mentioned in our best air purifier for cigar smoke reviews is also excellent at removing the odor left behind by smoke too.
 If you want fast results with cleaning your home or business thoroughly from thirdhand smoke contaminants, an air purifier is a great investment.
 In fact, many Cigar shops use these devices inside their locations in order to keep their environments smelling fresh and clean and not laden with tobacco odor.

 Thirdhand smoke can be eliminated, if we take the proper steps to do it.